 The function of the hydraulic cylinder base is to contain the pressure from the other end of the cylinder barrel.
 This hydraulic cylinder base is also called a rod end.

 With the help of welding, bolting, or threading, it is connected to the cylinder.
 It also plays the role of cylinder mounting parts, which mount the devices such as a clevis, the cap flange, and the cap trunnion.

 The other end of the cylinder cap is called as cylinder head.
 This cylinder head is also called an end cap or blind end.
 It is attached to the barrel using threading, bolting, or using tie rod.

 A static seal is generally used between the cylinder head and cylinder barrel.
-It has an integrated rod sealing arrangement or an option for a seal gland which helps to keep the pressure within the cylinder.
+It has an integrated rod sealing arrangement or an option for a seal gland, which helps to keep the pressure within the cylinder.

-The function of the piston in a hydraulic cylinder is to create different pressure zone within the barrel.
+The function of the piston in a hydraulic cylinder is to create different pressure zones within the barrel.
 Its materials are cast or ductile iron and machined in such a way that groves on the piston fit the metallic seal or bearing element.